zpeats/50863_ABR_Lab/README.md

 #### Trace

-The trace file dictates the bandwidth and throughput estimation throughout a test run.
-On each line the 1st value represent the Video Time threshold where a bandwidth switch occurs and the 2nd line represent the bandwidth value it will switch too.
+The trace file dictates the bandwidth throughout a test run.
+On each line the 1st value represents the Video Time threshold where a bandwidth switch occurs and the 2nd value represent the bandwidth value it will switch to.
+The first and second value must be separated by a single space.

 For example,